 According to Ayurveda perspective Conditions affecting the urinary tract and kidneys comes under Mutravahasrota Roga.

 Disorders of the urinary tract are caused by the imbalance of tridoshas which can be treated with the help of diuretics (mutravirechana), which stimulate the flow of urine and balance the downward flow of the vata dosha.

 Detoxification (Panchakarma) tones the kidneys and other organs and thereby normalizes the functioning of the apana vayu (vata dosha).

-UTI caused due to Imbalance in Pitta dosha has to be treated by alleviating the aggravated pitta dosha and the urinary tract should be strengthened so that recurring infections can be avoided.
+UTI caused by to Imbalance in the Pitta dosha has to be treated by alleviating the aggravated pitta dosha and the urinary tract should be strengthened so that recurring infections can be avoided.

 Ayurveda has many wonderful herbs that can help to treat UTI, which act as a natural antibiotic without any harmful effects on the body.
 But it is important to check in with an expert.

 Several ayurvedic remedies can provide relief in UTI (Urinary tract infection) as follows Rice water (tandulodaka), amla juice, dhanyak hima, mint water, etc.